 In August of 2018, SNYP was approached with an opportunity to start a low-cost spay/neuter clinic.
 Our goal was to relieve the pressures created by SNYP programs on the local veterinary community while being able to continue offering low-cost spay/neuter services to the community.

-After much research and soul searching SNYP will be opening a spay/neuter clinic at 111 N. Pacific Hwy in Talent Oregon.
+After much research and work SNYP opened a spay/neuter clinic at 111 N. Pacific Hwy in Talent, Oregon.

 What Drives Us

 Spay/Neuter Your Pet is committed to providing affordable spay/neuter services to the communities of southern Oregon to reduce the tragedy of pet overpopulation through prevention.

 It is our mission to:

 - Provide affordable spay/neuter services to the public with special attention to providing assistance to the underserved population.